Frequently Asked Questions about “The Plant”

 - Global warming is the result of extra carbon dioxide emitted into the atmosphere in addition to what’s moving around in the carbon cycle.
 Burning fossil fuels releases carbon dioxide that was trapped underground millions of years ago.
 It comes from plants that decomposed underground and were turned into oil, coal, or natural gas.
 This long-lost carbon dioxide is much more than the Earth is currently adapted to use.
 The increased CO2 levels are creating what is known as the “greenhouse effect.”
 This happens because the Earth reflects back into space some of the heat from the sun, but every carbon dioxide molecule acts as a tiny mirror, re-reflecting that heat back to the Earth rather than allowing it to escape into space.
 By adding enough extra carbon dioxide to the atmosphere, we are heating up the global climate and changing weather patterns around the world.

-So, back to our original question: why isn’t The Plant contributing to global warming?
-Because we’re using food scraps that are already a part of the current carbon cycle: those plants would grow, die, and release carbon dioxide regardless of whether or not we harnessed their energy.
+So why isn’t The Plant contributing to global warming?
+Because food scraps are already a part of the current carbon cycle: those plants would grow, die, and release carbon dioxide regardless of whether or not we harnessed their energy.
+Furthermore, methane is a Greenhouse Gas (GHG), but it’s over 20 times as potent as carbon dioxide.
+By burning methane, overall less potent GHG enter the atmosphere.
+Most food scraps end up in a landfill, which produces methane from anaerobic decomposition (which ends up in the atmosphere).

 What is a combined heat and power (CHP) system?